 No, do not use frozen blueberries in this recipe.
 Frozen blueberries will make this already tender cake too moist and soggy.

 Low Carb Cake with Blueberries

 - ½ cup light brown sugar packed

 - ½ cup unsalted butter cold and cut into pieces

 - 1 large egg room temperature

 - 1 cup fresh blueberries

-- Preheat oven to 375 F degrees.
-Grease a 9-in round baking dish, set aside.
+- Preheat oven to 375° F degrees.
+Grease a 9-in springform pan and set it aside.

 - Pour the batter into the prepared baking dish.
-Smooth and sprinkle the top with granulated sugar.
-Bake for 20-25 minutes until a toothpick inserted into the center comes out clean and the top is golden brown.
-Allow to cool before removing from pan.
+Smooth and sprinkle the top with turbinado sugar.
+Bake for 25-30 minutes until a toothpick inserted into the center comes out clean and the top of the cake is golden brown.
+Allow the cake to cool before removing it from the pan.